 Cocaine Addiction Treatment

-The most effective drug rehab programs for cocaine addiction provide more than one approach to drug treatment.
-This consists of intensive therapy, behavioral therapies and supportive programs for long-term relapse prevention.
+The most effective programs for cocaine provide more than one approach to drug addiction treatment.
+It consists of intensive therapy, behavioral therapies and supportive programs for long-term relapse prevention.
 Addiction treatment should also be individualized to address the personal needs of the addict.
-When treatment is completed, continuing programs and services should be in place to offer support and additional treatment.
-One non-profit worldwide organization that offers additional programming and services for cocaine abuse is Cocaine Anonymous
+When it is completed, continuing programs and services should be in place to offer support and additional treatment.
+One non-profit worldwide organization that offers additional programming and services for cocaine abuse is Cocaine Anonymous (CA).